Add 8 cups of whole milk and 2 cups of heavy cream using a large pot. Plus the two teaspoons of salt.

-Once @ 190 degrees stir in the 2 whole lemons - juiceStir for 60 seconds.
-You'll start to see the milk thicken.
+Once 190 degrees is reached, stir in the 6 Tablespoons of lemon juice.
+Stir to combine.
+You'll start to see the milk begin to thicken quickly.
 This is the coagulation process happening.
 You're making cheese!!!

 Cover the pot with the heat off and allow it to coagulate for 15+ minutes.

-After 15+ minutes, pour through cheesecloth.
-You'll need to drain off the whey.
-Do not allow the curds (cheese) to sit in the whey.
-Once the whey level starts to touch the cheese, drain off the whey.
+As the acid does the work.
+The curds and whey will begin to separate.
+Thick pockets of curds will begin to form.After 15+ minutes:Pour through cheesecloth.
+Drain off all of the whey (liquid) from the curds(cheese).
+Do not allow the curds (cheese) to sit in the whey (liquid) for any amount of time.
+Once the whey level starts touching the cheesecloth's bottom, drain off the whey.
 Continue until all whey is gone and only the curd is left.

-How To Shape & Store The Cheese
+How To Shape The Ricotta Cheese